Allov/Virality/README.md

 --------

 ###Assets###
-Virality comes with an asset load.
+Virality comes with an asset loader.
 Nothing fancy there.
 It prevents loading the same resource twice.
 It supports audio and images at the moment.

     // Loading an image and keeping the reference. var myimage = v.load("myimage.png");